Enter Contemplation ModeC

 The Emerald Tablet is the most compressed instruction manual ever written.
 In approximately thirteen lines — depending on the translation — it lays out the complete technology of conscious transformation.
 Not philosophy.
 Not metaphor.
 An operating manual.

 Most people know one line from it: "As above, so below."
 They treat it as a mystical bumper sticker.
 But that single axiom is only the first instruction in a sequence of operations that, when decoded, maps precisely onto the seven stages of alchemical transformation — the same stages Jung later identified as the architecture of individuation.
+For a dedicated exploration of what this axiom actually instructs, see As Above, So Below: the Emerald Tablet's deepest teaching.

 The earliest known version surfaces in Arabic manuscripts from the 8th century CE, attributed to Balinas (Apollonius of Tyana).
 Newton translated it.
 Paracelsus carried it.
-Every major alchemist in the Western tradition treated it as their foundational reference text.
+Every major adept in the Western tradition treated it as their foundational reference text.

 Why Thirteen Lines?